kengonakajima/lua-msgpack/README.md

 Special thanks to luajit-msgpack-pure!
 Tests are almost same as its.

 ## Usage

+In your app:

     local mp = require( "msgpack" )
     local tbl = { a=123, b="any", c={"ta","bl","e",1,2,3} }
     local packed = mp.pack(tbl)
     local unpacked_table = mp.unpack(packed)

+On Moai and Lua5.1, put luabit.lua and msgpack.lua in your project directory.
+On LuaJIT, you need only msgpack.lua.

 ## Compatibility
 Tested on lua5.1, luajit2-beta8, Moai beta 0.8